SUSHIL1312/Banking_System/README.md

 # Banking_System
 Implemented simple banking system with the help of socket Programming.
-It support multpliple Clients Simultaneously.
+It support multiple Clients Simultaneously.